List of 2014 Winter Olympics broadcasters

-The 2014 Winter Olympics in Sochi will be televised by a number of broadcasters throughout the world.
-As with previous years, Olympic Broadcasting Services will produce the world feed provided to local broadcasters for use in their coverage.
+The 2014 Winter Olympics in Sochi were televised by a number of broadcasters throughout the world.
+As with previous years, Olympic Broadcasting Services produced the world feed provided to local broadcasters for use in their coverage.
 In most regions, broadcast rights to the 2014 and 2016 Olympics were packaged together, but some broadcasters obtained rights to further games as well, while in Australia, the 2014 Games were offered individually after all three major networks were unable to reach a deal for both.